zorggn/love-asl/readme.md

 ### Info

-ASL is a threaded wrapper on Löve Source objects; it adds extra functionality to them.
+ASL is a threaded wrapper on Löve (Audio) Source objects; it adds extra functionality to them.

 Currently supported Löve version(s): 11.3